storj/docs/app/(docs)/object-mount/media-workflows/premiere-pro/page.md

 ---

-## 📁 Relinking Media
+## Relinking Media
 If a project was opened on a different machine or the mount point has changed:

 - Go to **File > Link Media**
 - Browse to your Object Mount volume
 - Premiere will relink to all matching file paths automatically

+{% callout type="info"}
-> 🔄 Object Mount maintains consistent folder structures across platforms, which makes relinking straightforward.
+Object Mount maintains consistent folder structures across platforms, which makes relinking straightforward.
+{% /callout }

 ---

-## 🧪 Performance Tips
+## Performance Tips

 - Stick to **List View** in Media Browser when browsing large folders
 - Use proxies for multicam or high-resolution editing (e.g. 4K, RAW)